Reexamining constraints on neutron star properties from perturbative QCD

-We have shown in the main text with both limiting scenarios and with randomly generated samples that (potential) PQCD bounds are orthogonal to those from astrophysical observations.
-Here we strengthen this statement by explicitly taking into account astrophysical constraints.
-Specifically, we impose the tentative bounds on the tidal deformability of $1.4\msol$ stars $\Lambda_{1.4\msol}\leq500$ from GW170817~\cite{Abbott:2018exr,De:2018uhw,Capano:2019eae}, and the putative upper limit $M_\tov\lesssim2.3$ based on the speculation that the remnant of GW170817 collapsed to a black hole within seconds~\cite{Margalit:2017dij,Shibata:2019ctb}.
-That the former is orthogonal to PQCD considerations is demonstrated earlier in \cref{fig:l14r20}, and that the latter might interfere with PQCD constraints is mainly due to the closer proximity of the TOV limit to $2\msol$ stars.
-However, we do not find any appreciable changes in the observables of $2\msol$ stars.
-The same observation holds for the posterior CIs of $C_s(\mu_B)$ (see \cref{fig:CsMuAstro}) where the effects of PQCD considerations are the most evident.
+It has been shown in the main text using both the limiting EOSs and randomly generated samples that (potential) pQCD bounds are orthogonal to those from astrophysical observations.
+The present section aims to strengthen this statement by explicitly taking into account astrophysical constraints.
+Specifically, I impose bounds on the tidal deformability of $1.4\msol$ stars $\Lambda_{1.4\msol}\leq500$ from GW170817~\cite{Abbott:2018exr,De:2018uhw,Capano:2019eae}, and the putative upper limit $M_\tov\lesssim2.3M_\odot$ based on speculations that the remnant of GW170817 collapsed to a black hole within seconds~\cite{Margalit:2017dij,Shibata:2019ctb}.
+That the former is orthogonal to pQCD considerations is demonstrated earlier in \cref{fig:l14r20}, and that the latter may interfere with pQCD constraints is mainly due to the closer proximity of the TOV limit to $2\msol$ stars.
+All things considered, no appreciable shifts in the observables of $2\msol$ stars are found.
+The same observation holds for the posterior CIs on $C_s(\mu_B)$ (see \cref{fig:CsN,fig:CsMuAstro}) where the effects of pQCD considerations appears to be the strongest.